Emmanuel-Nti/Emmanuel-Nti/README.md

 ![nti](https://user-images.githubusercontent.com/51451027/143777025-8bd5d860-7b1f-4694-b2de-232d94b2bdaa.PNG)
 - 👋 Hi there, Emmanuel here 😀
-- 💼 He has over 3 years of experience in Data Analytics  and finance (currently working as a Growth Analyst at [Bolt Technology OÜ](https://bolt.eu//)), and 3+ years of experience in Banking, Quality Control, Taxation, and Civil Service volunteering.
+- 💼 He has over 3 years of experience in Data Analytics  and Finance (currently working as a Growth Analyst at [Bolt Technology OÜ](https://bolt.eu//)), and 3+ years of experience in Banking, Quality Control, Taxation, and Civil Service volunteering.
 - 🌱 Emmanuel holds a research-based master’s in Economics, a postgraduate diploma in Applied Data Science, a diploma in Data Analysis, and a Certified Chartered Financial Economist.
 - 📊 From his diverse experiences, education, and training, he has gained Knowledge in software, platforms, and tools for data projects, visualization, and reporting such as Python, SQL, Google Sheets, Excel, Tableau, Looker Studio, Looker, Google Analytics, Power BI, Git, HTML, Stata, Amazon Redshift, Databricks, etc
 - 📈 He aspires to be part of an analytics team that can leverage raw data to provide valuable insights for business decision-makers.